CareTech-at-UCI/.github/profile/README.md

 # Hi! 👋 Welcome to CareTech ⚕️

-**We are a new club that promotes and investigates the Health Technology field.**
+**We are a new club that promotes and investigates the Health Technology field by empowering early disease detection with innovative tech solutions**

 **Core Values**